 PrEP is in the news!
 Whether or not you noticed (we get it — so much to keep up with this year), we’re here with your update.
 As background, PrEP medication that, when taken correctly, is 99 percent effective at protecting an HIV-negative person from becoming HIV-positive if they come into contact with the virus through sex, and 70 percent effective at protecting HIV transmission through intravenous drug use.

 Now Plans Must Cover PrEP

-This summer the US government issued guidance that under the Affordable Care Act almost all insurance plans must cover both PrEP medication and the needed testing without cost sharing — meaning in most cases you won’t have a copay for PrEP or the testing.
+Last year the US government issued guidance that under the Affordable Care Act almost all insurance plans must cover both PrEP medication and the needed testing without cost sharing — meaning in most cases you won’t have a copay for PrEP or the testing.

 More PrEP Ed for Women

 Getting the word out that people with vaginas need PrEP too has long been a Nurx priority, so Team Nurx is very happy that the CDC launched #ShesWell, a campaign to educate women about PrEP and HIV prevention.
-“There a huge misconception that HIV is only a disease that afflicts gay men,” Dr. Jennifer Peña, Chief Medical Officer at Nurx, recently told SHAPE.
+“There a huge misconception that HIV is only a disease that afflicts gay men,” Dr. Jennifer Peña, former Chief Medical Officer at Nurx, told SHAPE.
 “This pervasive cultural misconception has been a huge disservice to straight men, women, and non-binary people.”
 In fact, almost a quarter of people living with HIV in the US are women, according to the CDC.

 Coming Soon: New HIV Prevention Options

 Exciting research in the works means that PrEP is now available as a bimonthly injection and it may one day be available as a vaginal ring — which would be great options for people who have trouble remembering a daily pill.
 Even better: Researchers are still working to develop an HIV vaccine, and the developments in mRNA technology behind some of the COVID-19 vaccines could help speed the development of a shot to prevent HIV.